 Hydrides based on magnesium and intermetallic compounds provide a viable solution to the challenge of energy storage from renewable sources, thanks to their ability to absorb and desorb hydrogen in a reversible way with a proper tuning of pressure and temperature conditions.
 Therefore, they are expected to play an important role in the clean energy transition and in the deployment of hydrogen as an efficient energy vector.
 This review, by experts of Task 40 'Energy Storage and Conversion based on Hydrogen' of the Hydrogen Technology Collaboration Programme of the International Energy Agency, reports on the latest activities of the working group 'Magnesium- and Intermetallic alloys-based Hydrides for Energy Storage'.
 The following topics are covered by the review: multiscale modelling of hydrides and hydrogen sorption mechanisms; synthesis and processing techniques; catalysts for hydrogen sorption in Mg; Mg-based nanostructures and new compounds; hydrides based on intermetallic TiFe alloys, high entropy alloys, Laves phases, and Pd-containing alloys.
 Finally, an outlook is presented on current worldwide investments and future research directions for hydrogen-based energy storage.

 Technologies based on water adsorption such as water harvesting from air have tremendous potential in mitigating important global crises such as water scarcity.
 An important challenge to the deployment of such technologies is finding optimal adsorbent materials.
 Given the large materials space of available adsorbents, large-scale computational screening can be extremely helpful for this task.
 This work explores the methods and details associated with such screening procedures and recommends best practices.
 We also shed light on the limitations of traditionally used and inexpensive to compute prescreening approaches involving geometric and energetic features to predict water adsorption behavior of porous materials.
 Such approaches can provide general trends to predict adsorption behavior but may lead to the overlook of potentially important structures due to the complex nature of water adsorption.
-This study offers insights for future water adsorption simulations to facilitate the development of optimal water adsorbents.
+Finally, this study offers insights for future water adsorption simulations to facilitate the development of optimal water adsorbents.

 Mahynski, Nathan A.; Hatch, Harold W.; Witman, Matthew; Sheen, David A.; Errington, Jeffrey R.; Shen, Vincent K.